ShinySpiderdude/hadoopexam/README.txt

 Phase 3:

 So this is where it gets a bit messy...
-Ideally, We now want to eliminate duplicates we got above by the tag subsets.
+Ideally, We now want to eliminate duplicates we got above by the tags' powerset.
 That is, if we have:
 1 site1 site2 (from <tag1>)
 1 site2 site1 (from <tag2>) (they may not be ordered)
 2 site1 site2 (from <tag1 tag2>)